acoular/acoular/docs/source/index.rst

     * - :doc:`get_started/index`

-      - The basics for using Acoular explained with a simple example.
+      - The basics for using Acoular, explained with a simple example.

-    * - :doc:`examples/index`
+    * - :doc:`auto_examples/index`

       - Example scripts covering different use cases.